 - Tourism policy and sustainable tourism

-- Other research projects cover topics such as workforce issues, biking and what draws visitors to Minnesota.
+- Other topics, e.g., mobility and workforce issues.
 Explore our research reports to learn more.

 When visitors come to Minnesota, they expect excellent customer service, successful festivals and events, and great experiences.
 More than 100,000 participants have benefited from our three core program areas: